Bernard-A/IoTRoam-Tutorial/QuickStart.md

  4. [Make sure]  that the AS receives data from the NS
  5. Verify that you have provisioned your NetID and JoinEUI to the [DNS]
  6. For the Certificates
-    a.)
+    * a.)
 Clone/Copy the required [Files]
     * b.)
 The directory structure is as [here]
     * b.)
 Modify [intermediate-csr.json]  to suit you
     * c.)
 Modify "Certificate.json" in all subdirectories to suit your "CN" and host "IP addresses"
     * d.)
 For roaming, You have to modify the directory name to suit your NetId.
 In the [example], the NetID is "000000"
  7. Install [cfssl].
 A Short installation [tutorial]
- 8. Following has to done to run the [Makefile] a.)
-Request your intermediate public and private certificate by sending mail to "sandoche.balakrichenan@afnic.fr" AND "antoine.bernard@afnic.fr" b.)
-Copy the intermediate public and private certificate to the intermediate directory as specified in the directory structure : https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Certificates-Tutorial.md#directory-structure c.)
-Modify the `NetId` in the top of the `Makefile` to suit your `NetId` d.)
+ 8. Following has to done to run the [Makefile]
+    * a.)
+Request your intermediate public and private certificate by sending mail to `"sandoche.balakrichenan@afnic.fr"` AND `"antoine.bernard@afnic.fr"`
+    * b.)
+Copy the intermediate public and private certificate to the intermediate directory as specified in the directory structure as [here]:
+    * c.)
+Modify the `NetId` in the top of the `Makefile` to suit your `NetId`
+    * d.)
 Run `make`
  9. Make sure that your `.toml`config files are correctly configured a.)
-Sample Network-Server-Config files https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Server-Config-Files/chirpstack-network-server.toml.
-For more information : https://www.chirpstack.io/network-server/install/config/ b.)
-Sample Application-Server-Config files https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Server-Config-Files/chirpstack-application-server.toml.
-For more information : https://www.chirpstack.io/application-server/install/config/
+Sample [Network-Server-Config] file.
+For detailed information, [chirpstack-network-server-config] page b.)
+Sample [Application-Server-Config] file.
+For detialed information, [chirpstack-network-server-config] page
 10. Launch the NS and the AS
     a.)
-Initial Configuration of the Web interface : https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/ApplicationServer-Setup.md#web-interface-setup b.)
+Initial [Configuration] of the Web interface : b.)
 One needs to add *Certain* Client certificates to the Web interface.